Key Highlights:

 High-Tech Cheating Can’t Win

 Roadside Enforcement only works when the systems behind it can be trusted.
 In recent years, noncompliant electronic logging devices have become a rapidly evolving threat.
-As 60 Minutes showed, cheating has gone high-tech – including tools that can falsify driver logs, fabricate documentation to disguise hours-of-service violations, and mask other safety and regulatory violations.
+As 60 Minutes showed, cheating has gone high-tech–including tools that can:

-That’s not just unfair to compliant carriers who play by the rules.
-It's dangerous.
+Not only is this cheating unfair to compliant carriers who play by the rules, it's also dangerous.

-ATA supports efforts underway at USDOT to strengthen ELD certification, and we have called for an end to the “self-certification” process that has allowed shady ELD providers to evade scrutiny, and we’re calling for mandatory third-party certification of ELDs to eliminate non-compliant devices from the marketplace
+ATA supports efforts underway at USDOT to strengthen Electronic Logging Devices (ELD) certification, and we have called for an end to the “self-certification” process that has allowed shady ELD providers to evade scrutiny, and we’re calling for mandatory third-party certification of ELDs to eliminate non-compliant devices from the marketplace.

 Resource the Watchdogs

-It’s why ATA urged Congress to invest in the capacity behind the safety oversight—specifically, the resources needed to strengthen FMCSA’s New Entrant Safety Assurance Program; shorten or eliminate the current window before a safety audit; and support more in-person audits that can detect fraud and noncompliance earlier.
+- Invest in the capacity behind the safety oversight—specifically, the resources needed to strengthen FMCSA’s New Entrant Safety Assurance Program

 A Clear Road Map—and a Clear Choice

-The loopholes are well known, but so are the solutions.
+The loopholes exploited by chameleon carriers are well known, but so are the solutions.
 What’s missing now is the urgency to match the risk.
 Every day these gaps remain is another day unsafe operators put lives in jeopardy and undermine the integrity of an industry that depends on trust.

 Congress and regulators have a clear choice: allow this dangerous status quo to persist or take decisive action to shut it down.
 The trucking industry has helped put forward a roadmap—tighter entry standards, stronger enforcement, and real accountability.
 Now it’s time to follow through.